Range Map

 The Cheyenne I trades top-end speed for predictability.
 Cruise sits around 249 knots versus the II’s 283, and the standard 308-gallon fuel system limits range to roughly 880 to 1,000 nm at typical cruise; later Cheyenne IA examples with tip tanks extend that meaningfully.
 In return, the airplane is widely described as one of the most forgiving turboprops to transition into, with maintenance and dispatch reliability that pilots moving up from a Chieftain or Navajo notice immediately.

 189 Cheyenne Is were built, with the IA refresh adding a few minor improvements through 1985.
 As of recent surveys roughly 143 remain on the FAA registry, and Vref-style pricing typically lands in the $340,000 to $470,000 band depending on year, total time, and tip-tank equipment.
-For a pilot who values predictable handling and turbine reliability over top-line speed, the Cheyenne I is one of the lowest-cost paths into the twin turboprop segment.
+This makes the Cheyenne I right for the piston-twin owner stepping up to turbine reliability and a pressurised cabin at the low end of the twin-turboprop acquisition range, content with a 249-knot cruise and the standard 308-gallon tanks’ shorter legs.
+It is the wrong airplane for a buyer who needs to cover 500-plus NM legs at top speed: that mission belongs to the faster Cheyenne II or a King Air, not the entry model.

 Key Features for GA Buyers